 Are there any exceptions in the PureVPN refund policy?

 As usual, there are some minor details that could trip up PureVPN users.
-For starters, 3-day trials are not refundable.
-That’s a shame, but with a trial costing just $2.50, it’s not likely to break the bank.
+For starters, 7-day trial is not refundable.
+That’s a shame, but with a trial costing just $0.99, it’s not likely to break the bank.
 Still, if you’re thinking about haggling for your money back, don’t bother.